PELE

 Full Eruption Tilt Record (Dec 2024–Present)

 The entire sawtooth — every episode since the eruption began.
-43+ ramps and cliffs.
+Every ramp and cliff since December 2024.
 This is the plot that tells the whole story.
 Also includes the crater floor laser rangefinder showing the lava level rising with each episode.

 📊 Open Eruption Information on USGS.gov ↗